online-ml/river/docs/releases/unreleased.md

 - Added a `coding_method` method to `multiclass.OCC` to control how the codes are randomly generated.

+## multioutput

+- Added `MulticlassEncoder` to convert multi-label tasks into multi-class problems.

 ## preprocessing

 - Renamed `alpha` to `fading_factor` in `preprocessing.AdaptiveStandardScaler`.